r-grandorder/tri-hermes/en/pages/Remnants/shimosa.md

 **Assassin of Paraíso:**

-But alas, it seems the Master of Chaldea and {(M) his /(F) her} pet ninja have arrived sooner than I expected.
+But alas, it seems the Master of Chaldea and [♂ his /♀ her] pet ninja have arrived sooner than I expected.

 **Fuuma Kotarou:**